Nonprofit FAQs

 Each donation made to a participating nonprofit will be disbursed directly from Bonterra via direct deposit within 5-7 business days of the donation date.

 Q. How does an organization know who donated and how much?
-Can I download a donations report?
+Can I download a donation report?

 Q. What is state charitable solicitation registration?